VARIoT IoT vulnerabilities database

 Severity: MEDIUM

-Cross-site request forgery (CSRF) vulnerability in the web interface in Cisco Prime Infrastructure allows remote attackers to hijack the authentication of arbitrary users, aka Bug ID CSCue84676.
-The problem is Bug ID CSCue84676 It is a problem.A third party may be able to hijack arbitrary user authentication.
+Cross-site request forgery (CSRF) vulnerability in the web framework on the Cisco Identity Services Engine (ISE) allows remote attackers to hijack the authentication of arbitrary users, aka Bug ID CSCuh25506.
+Vendors have confirmed this vulnerability Bug ID CSCuh25506 It is released as.A third party may be able to hijack the authentication of any user.
 Exploiting this issue may allow a remote attacker to perform certain unauthorized actions and gain access to the affected application.
 Other attacks are also possible.
-This issue is being tracked by Cisco Bug ID CSCue84676
+This issue is being tracked by Cisco Bug ID CSCuh25506.
+The platform monitors the network by collecting real-time information on the network, users and devices, and formulating and implementing corresponding policies

 CVSS V3: -